itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.15.7 =
-* This release adds a new shortcode [affiliates_user] which allows to render user meta data for affiliates and updates the Spanish translation.
+* This release adds a new shortcode [affiliates_user_meta] which allows to render user meta data and updates the Spanish translation.